-In my life, anything that is not my wallet / purse, my passport/id-card, my computer or my visa card (or any credentials to my bank accounts) is seen to me as superfluous.
+In my life, anything that is not my wallet / purse / visa card (or any credentials to my bank accounts), my passport / id-card or my computer is seen to me as superfluous.
 I keep few books for sentimental reasons, and some clothes because I have to, but the less stuff I own the better I feel.
 The only two forms of personal property that are natural to me and that I recognise as legitimate are: my memory (this extends to my digital memory) and my mind processes.

-The thing is that the notion of personal private property is only natural to beings, such as us humans so far in the development of our civilisations and our technological level, that haven't yet achieved post scarcity level.
+You see, the point is that the notion of personal private property is only natural to beings such as us, humans, at this point in the development of our civilisations and at this particular technological level, that haven't yet achieved post scarcity level.
 For civilisations which have reached it, the notion of personal property, and the general notion of "owning things" feels very... primitive.
 (And for some reasons that's the way I feel about it...)

-ps: In a post scarcity society the notion of money disappears, since money is basically only a way to ration the distribution, and facilitate the transfer of ownership of, privately owned goods.
+ps: In a post scarcity society the notion of money disappears, because money is basically only a way to ration the distribution, and facilitate the transfer of ownership of, privately owned goods.

 ps: The building in NY where I have my home, will need to have a doorman, somebody I say hello and smile to when I go in and out.